wellnesstelecom/wtdeploy/README.markdown

 in the target machine %(local_conf_folder)s/django/local_settings.py will be used.
 You can use env variables in your local_settings.py (see example)

 - put requirements.txt at the same level as settings.py.
-If you place requirements.txt in %(deploy_folder)s/django/ it will be used instead of project requirements.txt
+If you place requirements.txt in %(local_conf_folder)s/django/ it will be used instead of project requirements.txt

 see example/localhost_files to see an example configuration.
 You can find apache and cron example files

+- check if you need to change app.wsgi

 and finally execute: